How to make your own homemade fresh ginger tea with two easy methods to choose from and 5 variations to try.

 Not using tea leaves means no caffeine, which means you can sip on a cup throughout the day and evening without any jitters or sleep disruptions.
 And one of the easiest homemade infusions to make is a fresh ginger tea.

-- The trick to making a great ginger tea is to grate your ginger in order to extract the greatest amount of flavor by extracting the most juice and maximizing the surface area of the ginger that comes in contact with the water while infusing.
+The trick to making the best ginger tea is to grate your ginger in order to obtain the greatest amount of flavor by extracting the most juice and maximizing the surface area of the ginger that comes in contact with the water while infusing.
 Recipes that call for simply slicing ginger into coins often result in a weak tea or require long infusing times.

 - The next step is to bring the ginger and water to a simmer then maintain it a bare simmer for a few minutes (3-5 depending on how strong you want your tea) to extract the most flavor from the ginger.
-It’s at this stage that you can add in your optional flavorings.
+It’s at this stage that you can add in your optional flavorings (see below).

 - Once you’re done infusing simply strain, pour and sweeten with your favorite sweetener and you are ready to sip!